 If you take too much of something on purpose, it is called an intentional or deliberate overdose.

 If the overdose happens by mistake, it is called an accidental overdose.
-For example, a young child may accidentally take an adult's heart medication.
+For example, a young child may accidentally take an adult's heart medicine.

 Your doctor may refer to an overdose as an ingestion.
 Ingestion means you swallowed something.

-The National Poison Control Center (1-800-222-1222) can be called from anywhere in the United States.
-It is a free and confidential service.
 You should call if you have any questions about an overdose, poisoning, or poison prevention.
-It does NOT need to be an emergency.
-You can call for any reason, 24 hours a day, 7 days a week.
+You can call 24 hours a day, 7 days a week.

 At the emergency room, an examination will be performed.
 The following tests and treatments may be needed:

 - Airway support, including oxygen, breathing tube through the mouth (intubation), and breathing machine (ventilator)

 - CT (computed tomography, or advanced imaging) scan